 The last common type of adoption is foster care adoption.
 Most foster children in St. Clair County, eventually reunite with their biological family.
 However, roughly 20 percent of children in foster care are eligible for adoption in Alabama.
 The Alabama Department of Human Resources (DHR) handles foster care adoptions.
 Let our local St. Clair County adoption lawyer help your family and call us today for a free phone consultation.

 St. Clair County Adoption Attorney

 An adoption that everyone agrees to, including biological parents, then it is fairly easily.
 Sometimes step-parents adopt when the biological father consents.
 This step-parent adoption is not as complex.
-Our adoption lawyers in St. Clair County charge a low flat attorney fee of $1200, plus filing fees.
+Our adoption lawyers in St. Clair County charge a low flat attorney fee.
 Whether you need an adoption in Montgomery or anywhere else in Alabama give us a call today.

 There are also fees for home inspections and other costs in addition to our attorney fees.
 The child will need to stay with the prospective parents before the final decision.
 There is usually a home inspection of some kind ordered by the court.
 Step parent adoptions are streamlined when the child is currently with prospective parents.
 Our adoption attorneys in Alabaster and St. Clair County are here to help.

 Step parent adoptions done by agreement tend to be cheaper than parents not in agreement.
 St. Clair County adoption attorneys charge flat fees in these cases instead of the larger retainers required in other adoptions.
 Parents not in agreement typically have more hearings to resolve issues.
 One reason is to terminate the biological father’s rights and the second one is to determine if the parent unfit.
 Need an adoption attorney in Ashville?
 Our St. Clair County adoption lawyers are ready to help you and your family today!